conradstoerker/fastqc/README.md

 #Run the fastqc image as an interactive container:

-	-v sets the directory, volume, to be used, -v host_dir:container_dir -i sets the container to be interactive
-	--name indicates the name, --name choose_name
+	-v sets the directory, volume, to be used, -v host_dir:container_dir -i sets the container to be interactive, can be used to keep the container open --name indicates the name, --name choose_name

 	docker run --name choose_name -i -v host_dir:container_dir image_name

-	docker run --name fastqc -i -v '/home/conrad/fastQC_docker/fastq_files/':/fastqc/data conradstoerker/fastqc
+	docker run --name fastqc -v '/home/conrad/fastQC_docker/fastq_files/':/fastqc/data conradstoerker/fastqc

-	typing "exit" will bring you back to the terminal
+	typing "exit" will bring you back to the terminal if your container is interactive

 once the container has been run once, run it again by typing